Function available in CINEMA 4D Broadcast, Studio

 - A texture in the Shading tab (faster method) or

 - Drag a material containing a texture in a texture channel onto the Shader Effector and select the corresponding texture channel in the Shading tab’s Channel menu.
-In case you have several Texture tags, simply drag the corresponding tag into the Texture Tag field. (offers better projection control).
+In case you have several Material tags, simply drag the corresponding tag into the Material tag field. (offers better projection control).

 When using linear or radial clone modes, we recommend using the 2D-U Color Gradient shader.